DusanMadar/ScrapeMeAgain/README.md

 ## System requirements
 ScrapeMeAgain leverages `Tor` and `Privoxy`.

 [Tor](https://www.torproject.org/) in combination with [Privoxy](http://www.privoxy.org/) are used for anonymity (i.e. regular IP address changes).
-Follow this guide for detailed information about installation and configuration: [Crawling anonymously with Tor in Python](http://sacharya.com/crawling-anonymously-with-tor-in-python/).
+Follow this guide for detailed information about installation and configuration: [Crawling anonymously with Tor in Python](http://sacharya.com/crawling-anonymously-with-tor-in-python/) ([alternative link (Gist)](https://gist.github.com/KhepryQuixote/46cf4f3b999d7f658853)).

 ## Usage
 You have to provide your own database table description and an actual scraper class which must follow the `BaseScraper` interface.
 See `scrapemeagain/scrapers/examplescraper` for more details.